mathildegrimal/eval-photo-app/Readme.md

 - [Mathilde Grimal](https://github.com/mathildegrimal) - Initial work

 ## ⛏️ Built Using <a name = "built_using"></a>
-- Redux toolkit.
+- Expo / react native
-- Local storage.
+- Redux toolkit
-- Type with typeScript.
+- Async storage
-- Send picture.
+- Type with typeScript
-- Prettier.
+- @rneui/themed (Bottom sheet)

-##Run Project
+## Run Project

 You need to run :